kee-reel/LATEST/README.md

 > To manage web service you need to have Bash and Python3 installed.

-Folder "utils" contains various scripts written with Bash or Python - these scripts implements various management functionallity.
+Folder "utils" contains various scripts written with Bash or Python - these scripts implement various management functionallity.

 On first run I recommend to run these scripts: